seanjgildea/AwsSolutionsArchitectGuide/SpecifySecureApplicationsAndArchitectures.md

   - Outbound-only access: NAT/proxy/bastion host
   - Not accessible from the public internet
   - Do not have a routing table entry to an internet gateway
+  - Elastic IPs are sticky until re-assigned for a good reason (such as the instance has been terminated i.e. it is never coming back).